 • ID Number

-In accordance with the Money-Laundering or Fraud risks a customer can potentially pose, there are 3 levels or types of Due Diligence performed as part of the C.I.P:
+In accordance with the risk a customer may pose regarding money laundering or fraud, there are three levels or types of due diligence performed as part of the CIP:

 • Simplified Due Diligence (SDD)